elkarto91/elkarto91.github.io/about.md

 title: "About"
 ---

-# 👋 About Karthik Mohan
+# 👋 About Karthik

 > *“Where enterprise architecture meets product strategy, systems scale with clarity.”*

 With more than a decade of experience at the intersection of **system design, enterprise architecture, and product management**, I focus on building platforms where **trust is measurable, architecture is intentional, and business strategy aligns with technology execution**.

 My work has spanned **finance, telecom, supply chain, and sustainability**, with solutions deployed for organizations such as **Siemens, Henkel, and Tata Communications**.
-Today, as **Assistant Vice President of Products at KrypC**, I drive enterprise product strategy and architecture governance across a portfolio of blockchain and AI-enabled platforms.
+Today, as **Assistant Vice President of Products at a Startup**, I drive enterprise product strategy and architecture governance across a portfolio of blockchain and AI-enabled platforms.

 ---